An Insolvency Practitioner appointed to either a Limited Company or Limited Liability Partnership.

 The Gross Development Value less the costs of legal, agency and any other sales related items (i.e. the net sales proceeds).

-A Non-Agreed Bid is where investors win by offering the lowest rate and so are subject to being outbid at any time up to the auction close.
+A Non-Agreed Bid may be submitted at rate higher than the borrower's target.
+Investors win by offering the lowest rate and so are subject to being outbid at any time up to the auction close.

 Net Interest Cover Ratio